Electrical Problem with GFCI Outlet in Kitchen

 Electrical Wiring Parts and Materials: Electrical parts and materials for the GFCI Outlet should be approved for the specific project and compliant with local and national electrical codes.

-Electrical Codes and Inspections: Installing or changing home electrical wiring should be done according to local and national electrical codes as adopted in Syracuse, New York.
+Electrical Codes and Inspections: Installing or changing home electrical wiring should be done according to local and national electrical codes as adopted in your location.
 A permit and inspections may also be required.

 Neutral Wire Problem with a GFCI Outlet in the Kitchen